 Monitoring tools use a client-server model with the client deployed onto the Red Hat OpenStack Platform overcloud nodes.
-The Fluentd service provides client-side centralized logging (CL) and the Sensu client service provides client-side availability monitoring (AM).
+The Rsyslog service provides client-side centralized logging (CL) and the collectd with enabled sensubility plugin provides client-side availability monitoring (AM).

-Centralized logging allows you to have one central place to view logs across your entire OpenStack environment.
+In your Red Hat OpenStack environment, collecting the logs from all services in one central location simplifies debugging and administration.
 These logs come from the operating system, such as syslog and audit log files, infrastructure components such as RabbitMQ and MariaDB, and OpenStack services such as Identity, Compute, and others.

-The centralized logging toolchain consists of a number of components, including:
+The centralized logging toolchain consists of the following components:

 - Data Store (Elasticsearch)